EightFold24/pwa-training/?-ServiceWorkers/02-service-workers/README.md

 * Using the guide & any other resources, implement a service into your form website that...
     * Caches assets to appear to work offline
     * Synchronises form submissions in the background
+* Run another lighthouse audit to see that some of the PWA statistics are fixed

 ***Content from this document is adapted from https://developers.google.com/web/fundamentals/primers/service-workers***